rockbruno/SlidingGradientView/README.md

 ## License

-PlaceholderLoadingView is available under the MIT license.
+SlidingGradientView is available under the MIT license.
 See the LICENSE file for more info.